kent64/blog/content/posts/2020-11-01-portfolio/index.markdown

 </div>

   - the area in the triangle would suggest this is a good model to predict higher education.
-AUC = 0.554.
+AUC = 0.554. (rule of thumb 0.5 is weak and 0.8 is strong)

 <!-- end list -->